bank-of-england/InterpretableMLWorkflow/REAdme.md

 ## Modelling

-The script ```run_experiment.py``` is the main script.
+The script ```experiment.py``` is the main script.
 It reads the data, and calls the ```run_experiments``` function, which, in a loop conducts all the experiments.
 The parameters of the experiments are read from a yaml file that is created with the script ```setup_epxeriments.py```.
 In that script, the user can specify which prediction methods to test and can set parameters of the experimental set-up, such as the degree of winsorising, the type cross-valdiation used for hyperparameter optimisation, or the training sample size.
+The user can either set these parameters to a single value (e.g. method =  "Forest") or to a list of several values.
+In the latter case, all parameter combinations will be enumerated and the ```run_experiments``` will produce results for each of the experiments.

 The ```run_experiments``` function computes the predictions of the model as well as the variable importance measures (Shapely values, permutation importance).

-After running the experiments
+For each individual experiment, output files with the preditions, and variable importance measures are saved on the hard drive in the __results__ folder.
+The name of these files are hash keys that are based on the parameters of the experimental setup (see ```setup_experiments.py```.